 Before starting new funder research, ask the organization to provide a list of previous funders and to identify if each funder should be researched or skipped.
 Then, run an FDO recipient search for the organization to identify funders that are documented in the FDO as having given previously.
 Compare your list to the organization’s list to see if there are any previous funders not accounted for – perhaps there are “forgotten funders” that slipped through the cracks of the organization’s recordkeeping and would be great funding partners again.
 Identify which newly discovered funders should be researched or skipped.

-Stay tuned for a discussion of logically planning and documenting your research strategy once you have identified your search terms!
+Check out part 2 of the article here for a discussion of logically planning and documenting your research strategy once you have identified your search terms!